RomanFedun/pokemon/README.md

 # PokedexApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.

 ## Development server

+1. Create the new folder "pokemon" on your computer.
+2. Clone or download project from Git hub in "pokemon" folder.
+3. Open CMD.
+4. In CMD  you should get to the ".../pokemon/pokemon-main".
+    ...for example:  C:\>cd pokemon

+                     C:\pokemon>cd pokemon-main

+5. Then you should check a version of NODE.JS :
+                     C:\pokemon\pokemon-main>node -v (Angular require 10. upper version.
+It was built on v15.5.1 NODE).

+6. Run command :    C:\pokemon\pokemon-main>npm install  (npm will install all dependencies on the project).
+7. Run command :    C:\pokemon\pokemon-main>ng serve     (npm will generate the project).

+8. After compiling  Angular Live Development Server is listening on localhost:4200, open your browser on http://localhost:4200/

+9. **** It is looks that respond from the "pokemon data storage" arrives with some problems, so if App works incorrect, try to reload few times or  reload with CTRL+SHIFT+R

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.